-The original dwelling house of Edward Rawson burned on July 4th 1889.
-The current house is a reproduction.
 In 1650 Rawson was chosen Secretary of the Massachusetts Bay Colony, an office which he held for thirty-six years, and took up his residence in Boston.
-The house and forty acres of land in Newbury were sold in 1651 to William Pillsbury of Dorchester.
+His house and forty acres of land in Newbury were sold in 1651 to William Pillsbury of Dorchester.

 Into the life of this merry, care-free, joyful girl, came a young man of respectable appearance and pleasing manners.
 He was received by the best people and favored by her father.
 He was introduced as Sir Thomas Hale, Jr., the nephew of Lord Chief-Justice Hale of England.
 They married in Boston, on July 1, 1679.
 Now addressed as Lady Hale, she was much envied by the young women in the best Boston society and embarked with Sir Thomas for England with every reason to expect a happy and useful life as a great lady.

 They arrived safely in England and spent the first night at an inn and the second at the house of a friend.
 The next morning, Thomas arose early and told her he would go to the vessel and have the trunks sent up in time for her to dress for dinner.
 The trunks came and she waited for him to come with the keys, until it was almost dinner time.
 She finally had the trunks broken open and instead of finding her beautiful clothing, jewels, and other property, she found herself robbed of everything and the trunks filled with shavings and rubbish.